-- 'java.lang.OutOfMemoryError' - as described in the Java Language Specification.
-This exception replaces the 'OutOfMemoryException' from the DRMAA IDL specification. - 'DrmCommunicationException' - The DRMS could not be contacted. - 'AuthorizationException' - the session owner does not have permission to perform the chosen operation. - 'Java.lang.IllegalArgumentException' - as described in the Java Language Specification.
-This exception replaces the 'IllegalArgumentException' from the DRMAA IDL specification.
-It MAY only be raised by methods with input arguments. - 'InternalException' - due to an error in the DRMAA implementation, the chosen operation could not be performed.
+- NoActiveSessionException - the session has not been initialized or exit() has already been called. - java.lang.OutOfMemoryError - as described in the Java Language Specification.
+This exception replaces the OutOfMemoryException from the DRMAA IDL specification. - DrmCommunicationException - The DRMS could not be contacted. - AuthorizationException - the session owner does not have permission to perform the chosen operation. - Java.lang.IllegalArgumentException - as described in the Java Language Specification.
+This exception replaces the InvalidArgumentException from the DRMAA IDL specification.
+It MAY only be raised by methods with input arguments. - InternalException - due to an error in the DRMAA implementation, the chosen operation could not be performed.